silverstripe/silverstripe-lessons-v4/README.md

 Let's walk through this.

-* First, we generate the `ajaxUrl` variable, is whatever URL the function is given, plus an `ajax=1` parameter.
+* First, we generate the `ajaxUrl` variable; which is whatever URL the function is given, plus an `ajax=1` parameter.
 Notice that we have to be careful not to add the `ajax` parameter multiple times.
-We have to do this because the pagination links preserve all the `GET` parameters from the Ajax request, so they will all contain query strings like `?start=10&ajax=1`.
+We have to do this because the pagination links preserve all the `GET` parameters from the AJAX request, so they will all contain query strings like `?start=10&ajax=1`.
 * Next, we generate the `cleanURL` variable, which is the URL with the `ajax=1` removed.
 Again, the pagination links all have `ajax=1` on them, so this sanitisation is important.
-* We then update the Ajax request to go to the `ajaxUrl` instead of the given URL.
+* We then update the AJAX request to go to the `ajaxUrl` instead of the given URL.
-* Lastly, we store the `cleanUrl` in the browser history, so that when the back button is pressed, the browser knows that the Ajax request and the standard request are different.
+* Lastly, we store the `cleanUrl` in the browser history, so that when the back button is pressed, the browser knows that the AJAX request and the standard request are different.

 In order to test this, it is imperative that you clear your browser cache.
 This whole bug revolves around eager caching, so you won't see any results until you do so.
 If you're using Google Chrome, you may want to try Incognito Mode for this.